C. V. Kunhiraman: Biography

-Kunhiraman was married to Kunjikkavu and the couple had two sons, K. Sukumaran and K.Damodaran and a daughter, Vasanthi, who was married to C. Kesavan, former chief minister of Travancore-Cochin.
+Kunhiraman was married to Kunjikkavu and the couple had two sons, K. Sukumaran and K. Damodaran and a daughter, Vasanthi, who was married to C. Kesavan, former chief minister of Travancore-Cochin.
 He died on April 10, 1949, at the age of 78.

 Legacy

 Kerala Kaumudi

 To launch a newspaper of his own was his all time-dream.
-In 1911, C.V. launched Kerala Kaumudi as a weekly newspaper.
-He was the proprietor - editor, printer, publisher and even the proofreader!
+In 1911, Kunhiraman launched Kerala Kaumudi as a weekly newspaper.
+He was the proprietor, editor, printer, publisher and even the proofreader.
 Started in 1911, in Mayyanad, it had grown over the years as one of the most influential dailies in Malayalam with 9 editions from Thiruvananthapuram, Kollam, Alappuzha, Pathanamthitta, Kottayam, Kochi, Thrissur, Kozhikode and Kannur.

 Other journalistic contributions

 Kunhiraman was also the editor of Malayalarajyam, Navajeevan, Kathamalika, Yukthivadi, Navasakthi and Vivekodayam.
 He had the rare distinction in Malayalam journalism being the founder of Kerala Kaumudi and founder editor of Malayalarajyam.
-He had been on the editorial board of Malayalarajyam, Navajeevan, Navasakthi, Malayala Manorama, Bhashaposhini, Kathamalika, Vivekodayam and Yuktivadi.
+He had been on the editorial board of Malayalarajyam, Navajeevan, Navasakthi, Malayala Manorama, Bhashaposhini, Kathamalika, Vivekodayam and Yukthivadi.